-The diagram in figure 9 shows the air velocities' distribution at the height of 1.8 m (the beginning of the occupied zone) on a diagonal from one corner of the room to the opposite corner (please see figure 3 for a visual explanation of the placement of this diagram line).
+The diagram in figure 6 shows the air velocities' distribution at the height of 1.8 m (the beginning of the occupied zone) on a diagonal from one corner of the room to the opposite corner (please see figure 3 for a visual explanation of the placement of this diagram line).

-Figure 9.
-Air velocity diagram in 55 m distance along the diagonal of the room
+Figure 6.
+Air velocity diagram in 40 m distance along the diagonal of the room

-At point 0 m (close to the wall) the air movement velocities are lowest due to effect of the wall.
-The walls' influence can be seen on the velocities in the figure above, showing the 0-65 m range on the diagonal of the room.
-The average velocity in the occupied zone is 0.24 m/s.
+The velocities in the figure above, showing the 0-40 m range on the diagonal of the room.
+The average velocity in the occupied zone is 0.21 m/s.